ShahAman/ShahAman/README.md

 ### Hi there 👋
 I am MD Shahnewaz, a CSE graduate from American International University-Bangladesh with two years of experience.
 Really passionate about programming and like to solve problems and learn new things every day.
 Always been enthusiastic about developing Java & JavaScript based applications and also willing to learn new technologies.
-Able to work independently as well as functioning as an excellent team player 👯 .
+Able to work independently as well as functioning as an excellent team player.
 Currently looking for an opportunity and confident that if given chance can be a useful talent to the company. 😄

 <!--
 **ShahAman/ShahAman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.